OUR ORIGIN STORY

 Lucia Biancalana Cantone

 Our Vision.
-The Pea Pod Family Resource Center is an intentional support and learning environment.
+Pea Pod Family Resource Center is an intentional support and learning environment.
 It is a premier model for empowering families and a vital part of the greater community.
 By offering a wellspring of resources that are needed throughout the stages of parenting, we provide a foundation for raising healthy, active citizens while improving the well being of our participating families.
-Grouped within one convenient location, resources include shared childcare, parenting workshops, wellness classes, networking, and social opportunities.
-By providing access to these resources and by encouraging peer education, we create ongoing enrichment opportunities, which enable families to flourish.
+Resources include shared childcare, parent education, wellness classes, networking, and social opportunities.
+By providing access to these resources and by encouraging peer education and support, we create ongoing enrichment opportunities, which enable families to flourish.